What age group do you serve?

 Do you offer after school enrichment?

 Yes.
-Some examples include seasonal ukulele, year-round off-site climbing classes, drama, team sports instruction and others.
+Some examples include seasonal improve, piano, year-round off-site climbing classes, drama, Girls on the Run, seasonal team sports instruction, capoeira, chess and others.
 Contact our office for information on what’s currently being offered.